Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What I do is this: Save the number to the phone's memory, NOT the sim memory.
 Then change the ring for that particular number to silent.

 A few months back I was getting calls like the one you describe.
 When I called my cell phone company they suggested that I ignore the calls.
 Seems there is a prank where in a group of people get your number and call to "mess with you".
-When i quit answering unrecognized calls, they eventually quit.
-Guess they moved on to someone elses number.
-Best of luck and hope it quits soon.

 My husband bought another cell phone last week.
 It was relatively cheap and you pay for the minutes before you use them.